 Q&A with IGEL Community Member Carl Behrent

-We recently sat down with IGEL Community member Carl Behrent, Co-Community Member of the Year 2020, to discuss his experiences working with IGEL technologies.
+We recently sat down with IGEL Community member Carl Behrent, Co-Community Member of the Year 2020, to discuss his experiences working with IGEL's products and solutions.

-First, how long have you been working with IGEL technologies?
+First, how long have you been working with IGEL's products and solutions?

 I have been doing EUC for 10+ years now focusing on two other vendors during that time, about three years ago on Twitter there were mentions of this thing called an 'IGEL UD Pocket' being promoted by Doug Brown, who was raving about it.
 I knew I had to have one, so Doug sent me one.
 Within 30mins of setting up IGEL UMS and creating some profiles, I was blown away, the simplicity of everything had me sold.